-'Citizenship' added as core tenet in new Academic Progression process in 2019, alongside research, teaching and scholarship.
-This provides formal recognition, and incentivises development of, e.g. leadership excellence, management skills, collegiality, and contribution to broader subject community.
+'Citizenship' added as core tenet in new Academic Progression process in 2019, coequally alongside research, teaching and scholarship.
+This provides formal recognition, and incentivises development of leadership excellence, management skills, collegiality, and contribution to broader subject communities.

-Staff have access to a range of learning and development programmes to enhance leadership and management skills open to all line managers and supervisors, including bespoke courses for female staff and senior leaders.
+Staff have access to a range of learning and development programmes to enhance leadership and management skills, including bespoke courses for female staff and senior leaders.
 Research students have access to learning and development within their research unit, as well as through the Graduate School.